DigiArt-project/Semantics-extraction/InteractiveLearning/README.md

 You can choose among four options.

-In the main function, you have the following :
+* **1. Basic Interactive Learning** : you choose the category you want to retrieve and then you select positives and negatives samples
+* **2. Similarity Search Interactive Learning** : given a query point cloud, similarity search is performed, and then you have to select positives and negatives samples
+* **3. Similarity Search Interactive Learning - One object** : given a query point cloud, similarity search is performed, and then the computer selects automatically positives and negatives samples until the number max of iteration is attained
+* **4. Similarity Search Interactive Learning - All testing** : given a dataset, similarity search is performed for each objects of each category, and then the computer selects automatically positives and negatives samples until the number max of iteration is attained and there is no more category to process.

+### 1. **Basic Interactive Learning**

+You need to run the following program:

+		python3 basic_interactivelearning_main.py
+Description: Basic process of interactive learning.
+The user chooses the categories and then he needs to label positively and negatively samples that are displayed.

+Per defaut, it works with ESF descriptor, wut you can change it by using the parameter `-descriptorInteractive`

+You need as well to choose the dataset you want to process :

+		NAME_DATASET = 'pottery_views'

+### 2. **Interactive Learning with Similarity Search - Manual version**

+For the next three points, all the options are inside the file similaritysearch\_interactivelearning\_main.py

     class option_interactiveLearning:
-        without_similaritySearch = 0
         similaritySearch_manuel = 1
         similaritySearch_automatic_oneobject = 2
         similaritySearch_automatic_alltesting = 3

     #Choose here the option you want
-    current_option = option_interactiveLearning.similaritySearch_automatic_oneobject
+    current_option = option_interactiveLearning.similaritySearch_automatic_alltesting

-### 1. **Basic Interactive Learning**

-Option **without_similaritySearch**

-		python3 main_interactivelearning.py [-descriptorInteractive]

-Description: Basic process of interactive learning.
-The user chooses the categories and then he needs to label positively and negatively samples that are displayed.

-Per defaut, it works with ESF descriptor, wut you can change it by using the parameter `-descriptorInteractive`

-### 2. **Interactive Learning with Similarity Search - Manual version**

 Option **similaritySearch_manuel**

-Description: Given a point cloud query, similarity search is performed.
+Description: Given a point cloud query, similarity search is performed and then you have to select positives and negatives samples/
 For visual display you need to comment `matplotlib.use('Agg')`.

-After similarity search, the user need to label manually positives and negatives samples.
+You need to change the following parameters depending of your dataset

+		PATH_DATASET = "./Datasets/Dataset_cat10_normalized/"
+		COMPUTE_FULL = "false"
+		NAME_DATASET = 'cat10_views'

+--

 		python3 main_interactivelearning.py